Deploy to the Decentralized Web with IPFS

 00:00:35 - Ben Myers

 It's the only thing.
-I call you the OG because you were the first ever Semantics guest.
+I call you the OG because you were the first ever Some Antics guest.
 You joined the stream and we talked a lot about Redwood and accessibility and documentation and stuff like that.
-But you've been on a couple more times, and every time you've kind of pushed the envelope of what I would consider a semantic stream.
-Um, like, thanks to you, we've done streams on Vite and on Deno and stuff like that.
-Things I wouldn't usually consider within the Semantics purview.
+But you've been on a couple more times, and every time you've kind of pushed the envelope of what I would consider a Some Antics stream.
+Thanks to you, we've done streams on Vite and on Deno and stuff like that, things I wouldn't usually consider within the Some Antics purview.

 00:01:04 - Anthony Campolo